Healthy Rural and Urban Kids

 The Healthy Rural and Urban Kids Project is a Minnesota Department of Health study that will measure exposure to certain chemicals in children ages three to six.
 With families' consent, we'll measure chemicals in the children's urine and share results and information on ways to reduce exposure with families.

 By testing preschoolers from specific areas, we will learn if we need to take more steps to protect these kids from exposure so they are ready to learn and do well in school.

 All personal information we gather is kept private and is protected by Minnesota law.

 Children, ages 3 to 6, completing Early Childhood Screening from the following areas:

-Families bringing their children in for screening in these areas will be contacted about the project.
+Families who brought their children in for screening in these areas were contacted about the project.

-- Summer 2018 – Parents choose to join the study and complete a brief survey.
-Their child provides a urine sample.
+- Summer 2018 – Parents chose to join the study and complete a brief survey.
+Their child provided a urine sample.

-- Fall 2019 – Families receive their individual results.
+- Spring 2020 – Families receive their individual results.

-- Winter 2019 – The communities receive summary results from the study.
+- Summer 2020 – The communities receive summary results from the study.

 Central Sands Community Health Profile – The Minnesota Department of Health developed this community health profile in response to health concerns in a six-county region of North Central Minnesota (the “Central Sands” region, including Becker, Todd and Wadena counties).